 Having your gutters cleaned regularly is not really a matter of cleaning to spruce up your gutters, but cleaning as maintenance.
 Leaves, twigs, and other debris can clog downspouts and general water flow, which will force water to stand.
 This is the most predominant cause of damage and gutters being pulled down.
 So have your gutters cleaned regularly, especially if you live in a heavily treed neighborhood where leaves can pile up fast.

-Need to find a pro for your Gutter Cleaning?Find Pros
+Ready to start your Gutter Cleaning?Find Pros

 Now that you know how your gutters are designed to function, you can better understand how to care for them and monitor their performance.
 If you can see the corners of your gutters leaking, then they are probably holding water for one reason or another.
 During and after heavy rains, keep an eye out on the corners of your gutters as a test to their integrity.